-Using Process Monitor to Track Process Start and Exit Events
+Use Process Monitor to Track Process Start and Exit Events

 Configure the filters as follows:

-Operation - contains - Process
+Operation → contains → Process

 Click Add, OK.
-Process Monitor would start capturing events and display results containing Process Create, Process Start, Process Exit under the Operation column.
+Process Monitor would start capturing events and display results containing Process Create, Process Start, and Process Exit under the Operation column.

 Quick Tip: If you’re going to run the trace for a long period of time, then consider enabling Drop Filtered Events under the Filter menu.
-This makes sure your memory or disk is not filled up unnecessarily; only keeps the record of events that have passed your filter.
+This makes sure your memory or disk is not filled up unnecessarily; it only keeps the record of events that have passed your filter.

-Now, a column named Command Line appears in the results window.
+Now, a column named “Command Line” appears in the results window.